 Aardvark Firefox Extension

-The Aardvark Firefox extension is a tool for web developers/designers as well as casual users.
+The Aardvark bookmarklet is a tool for web developers/designers as well as casual users.
 To quickly see it in action on this page, run the demo.

 Using Aardvark